tremor-rs/tremor-runtime/SECURITY.md

 Post a friendly reminder on the community slack.

 Please note that discussion forums are public areas.
 When escalating in these venues, please do not discuss your issue.
-Simply say that you’re trying to get a hold of someone from the security team.
+Instead say that you’re trying to get a hold of someone from the security team.